Jiaju-Chen/UpliftRec/README.md

 - python == 3.8.13
 - pytorch == 1.7.1+cuda9.1

-UpliftRec does not rely on specific python and pytorch version.
+UpliftRec does not rely on specific Python and Pytorch versions.